 The studio's The Glass Menagerie production was named “Best Revival of an American Classic” by the Nashville Scene.
 On February 26, Humanities Tennessee will present a post-show conversation as part of our Pulitzer programming.

 Humanities TN is honored to receive a grant for $18,250 from the Pulitzer Prize board of directors to conduct programming throughout Tennessee in 2016 related to the 100th anniversary of the prestigious awards.

 It takes a year to produce the Festival, and a few hours to pack it all up on Sunday night.
 This year, as every year, we are profoundly grateful to the organizations, donors, volunteers and writers who made it all happen once again.
 We hope you made it your Festival, and we’ll do it again next year!

 Poet Bobby C. Rogers, a professor at Union University in Jackson, has received the prestigious 2015 Witter Bynner Fellowship.
 Rogers will be honored at a reading and reception on Tues., Nov.
 17 at the Memphis Brooks Museum of Art.
 The event is free to the public and begins with at 6:30 pm.

-Humanities Tennessee and the Robert penn Warren Center for the Humanities at Vanderbilt University are pleased to present a series of sessions at the 2013 Southern Festival of Books: A Celebration of the Written Word entitled Taking Our Pulse: Promises and Pitfalls of Modern Medicine.
+Humanitites Tennessee and the Robert Penn Warren Center for the Humanities are pleased to present this special track of sessions at the 27th annual Southern Festival of Books: A Celebration of the Written Word, October 9-11, 2015.